mvysny/karibu-testing/karibu-testing-v8/README.md

 ### Looking up components

-The library provides three methods for looking up components.
+This library provides three methods for looking up components.

 * `_get<type of component> { criteria }` will find exactly one **visible** component of given type in the current UI, matching given criteria.
 The function will fail if there is no such component, or if there are too many of matching **visible** components.
 For example: `_get<Button> { caption = "Click me" }`